bamos/bamos.github.io/_posts/2013-08-14-google-calendar-availability.md

 but to automate a tedious process and come up with an interesting implementation.

-The Python script is available at [bamos/ical-availability](https://github.com/bamos/ical-availability).
+My solution is a Python 3.3 script, available at [bamos/ical-availability](https://github.com/bamos/ical-availability).

 #### Example.